MELISSA BLOCK, HOST:

 BLOCK: Let's start with what we just heard from Mitt Romney, that it's already illegal in this country to have automatic weapons.
 And by automatic weapons, we mean a gun that fires continuously if the trigger is held down.
 Is that right?
 Is it illegal in this country to have an automatic weapon?

 METZLER: It's not entirely correct.
 For those who had automatic weapons prior to the ban, which happened in 1986, they're still allowed to have those as long as they're registered with the federal government.
-Those same weapons, prior to 1986 that were registered with the federal government, are also allowed to be bought and sold if you jump through some hoops.
+Those same weapons, prior to 1986 that are registered with the federal government, are also allowed to be bought and sold if you jump through some hoops.

 What is true is that no new automatic weapons are allowed to be brought in or bought and sold in the United States.